Stuart's Stranglers: Background

 Granville Stuart originally organized a group of ranchers and cowboys in response to the theft of his stallion and 35 steers.
 The 14 men who gathered at his ranch in the Musselshell region called themselves a "Vigilante Committee", akin to the vigilance committees that formed in the mining camps of western Montana.
 They became known as "Stuart's Stranglers".

 Activities

 Their missions were directly led by William "Floppin Bill" Cantrell.
 Throughout their short existence their membership during chases would fluctuate between 17 and 40 men, depending on the location of the thieves and the day of the week.

 Stuart's Stranglers tracked down livestock thieves in Montana.
 The men they caught were either shot in a gun fight or lynched.
-Many of the bodies they hung were found with placards on their person that usually read "Horse Thief" or "Cattle Thief."
+Many of the bodies they hanged were found with placards on their person that usually read "Horse Thief" or "Cattle Thief."
 They were known for being extremely deadly and efficient.
 Not only did the group kill rustlers and thieves during their search, but also (allegedly) illegal range squatters scattered throughout the frontier which would become a Montana range war.